Earsuit/ImFileDialog/README.md

 - upgrade to C++20
 - remove the need of GTK-3 on Linux
 - better support on Windows, Linux, Macos
+- Allow use Gettext for translation, enable with compile flag `USE_GETTEXT`.

 ## Dependencies